Whiteknight/ParserObjects/docs/v3/parser_usage.md

 2. On success, the parser consumes only the data it needed to match a pattern and construct the result value.
 All other data including buffers and lookaheads, are returned to the input sequence.
 3. All parsers are built to be composed.
 They only read input data starting from the current position of the input sequence, and the parser does not necessarily expect to read until the end of input.
 4. Parsers will generally try to communicate failure through a failure `IResult` value and will try not to throw exceptions unless some major invariant has been violated.
 However, many parsers take user callback delegates.
 Exceptions thrown from user code will be allowed to bubble up to a user handler, and may leave the input sequence in an invalid or incomplete state.
-5. Parsers should not return `null`.
+5. Parsers should not return `null` but should always return a valid `IResult` or `IResult<TOutput>` with a valid non-null result value.

 In addition, all the core parser types try to be completely generic in terms of input type.
 Parsers can generally operate on sequences of `char` just as easily as on sequences of `byte`, or custom token objects.

 ## Parser Results

 Parser `.Parse()` calls generally do not throw or propagate exceptions, except in some rare cases.
-For the most part results will be communicated using an `IResult<T>` object.
+For the most part results will be communicated using an `IResult<TOutput>` object.
 You can create a result object using the `ParseState<TInput>.Fail()` or `ParseState<TInput>.Success` methods.
 These methods are the preferred mechanism for creating results because they can help fill in necessary metadata to help with diagnosing and debugging errors.
 Parse results should usually include the `Location` where the success or failure happened, so that information can be communicated to the user.

 Result values may be transformed from one type to another without losing metadata using the `.Transform(value => ... )` method.